Ginzan Onsen

+History

 The hot springs were first discovered 500 years ago by miners working in the nearby silver mines.
 The Onsen town was founded more than 400 years ago.
 When silver production waned toward the end of the 17th-century, use of the hot springs declined.
 Later, in the early 20th century, tourism flourished in the onsen town, and several wooden ryokan, some of them multiple-storeied, were built along the banks of the Ginzan River that flows through town.